High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization: Methods

-\textbf{Continuous Mapping.} We optimize Gaussian parameters by minimizing the loss $\ell_{1}$ between the rendered color and depth image and the input frames; in addition, following the original implementation in \cite{kerbl20233dgaussian}, we add an extra $\mathrm{SSIM}$ term.
+\textbf{Continuous Mapping.} We optimize Gaussian parameters by minimizing the loss $\ell_{1}$ between the rendered color and depth image and the input frames.
+In addition, following the original implementation of \textcite{kerbl20233dgaussian}, we add an extra $\mathrm{SSIM}$ term.

-As a continuous learning problem, the incremental mapping in our work also suffers from the \emph{forgetting} problem~\cite{mccloskey1989catastrophic}.
-That is, the same Gaussian might be ``seen'' in multiple camera poses, but the Gaussian parameters tend to be optimized (overfitted) to fit the latest frame, resulting in a performance drop for previous frames (as demonstrated in \cref{fig:forgetting-demonstration}).
+As a continuous learning problem, the incremental mapping in our work also suffers from the \emph{forgetting} problem~\cite{mccloskey1989catastrophic}: the same Gaussian might be ``seen'' in multiple camera poses, and the Gaussian parameters tend to be optimized (overfitted) to fit the latest frame, resulting in a performance drop for previous frames (see \cref{fig:forgetting-demonstration}).

-To alleviate the overfitting problem, prior work~\cite{zhu2022nice,johari2023eslam,wang2023co} maintains a keyframe buffer.
-When optimizing the latest frame, some previous keyframes are selected from the buffer based on some criteria such as overlap ratio with the current frame.
-The selected keyframes will then be optimized together with the current frame.
+To alleviate the overfitting problem, prior work~\cite{zhu2022nice,johari2023eslam,wang2023co} maintains a keyframe buffer from which previous keyframes are selected (based on criteria such as overlap ratio with the current frame) and the selected keyframes are then optimized together with the current frame.
 In the original 3D Gaussian Splatting, all frames are queued and picked randomly for many iterations to optimize Gaussian parameters.

-We can, of course, pick many previous frames whenever we optimize the current frame; however, optimizing with multiple frames will lead to more time consumption, which is not suitable for online continual mapping.
-To prevent Gaussian parameters from forgetting, we add an extra regularization term $\mathcal{L}_{\mathrm{reg}}$ when mapping:
+We can, of course, pick many previous frames whenever we optimize the current frame; however, optimizing with multiple frames leads to longer processing times, which is not suitable for online continual mapping.
+Instead, to prevent Gaussian parameters from forgetting, we add an extra regularization term $\mathcal{L}_{\mathrm{reg}}$ when mapping: